Why a Functional Vision Exam Matters

 Good Vision Is So Much More Than 20/20

-Contact Five Points Vision Therapy Center today for a functional eye exam, or visit us with your concerns regarding your child’s vision, and we’ll be sure to find the best way to treat his or her visual problems.
+Contact Five Points Eye Care today for a functional eye exam, or visit us with your concerns regarding your child’s vision, and we’ll be sure to find the best way to treat his or her visual problems.

-Five Points Vision Therapy Center serves patients from in and around Athens, Augusta, Lawrenceville, Gainesville, and throughout Georgia.
+Five Points Eye Care serves patients from in and around Athens, Augusta, Lawrenceville, Gainesville and throughout Georgia.